Home Menu Recent Contact

 In 1915, the German Alfred Wegener presented a theory that the continents are moving.
 He had noted, among other things, that Africa and south America seems to fit in each other, and he imagined they had once been together.
 For this theory Wegener became ridiculed and humiliated for the rest of his life, and when other scientists finally could show that we was right, Wegener had already died.
 Today the theory of continental drift is fully accepted.

 History shows us that these newthinkers by no means were isolated exceptions.
 On the contrary there are lots of simular examples.
-When a great thinker steps out of the established frames itīs almost a rule that he meets hard opposition.
+When a great thinker steps out of the established frames itīs almost a rule that he/she meets hard opposition.
 Albert Einstein once said: "Great spirits have always encountered violent opposition from mediocre minds".

 Mans inner experiencies is something that science hesitates to investigate.
 The reason for this seems to be that these experiencies implies there is more than our physical reality.
 Since this possibility steps out of the strictly materialistic thinking most scientists refuse to even concider the possibility.
 Serious investigations are met with open contempt, or they are simply unheard of.